ryanmaxwell/UIActionSheet-Blocks/README.md

 ## Requirements

 Blocks - so iOS 4.0 and later.
 Compatible with both ARC and traditional retain/release code.

-The headers use the new Objective-C [nullability annotations](https://developer.apple.com/swift/blog/?id=25) for nicer interoperability with Swift, so you will need Xcode 6.3 or later to compile it.
+Since version 0.9 the headers use the new Objective-C [nullability annotations](https://developer.apple.com/swift/blog/?id=25) for nicer interoperability with Swift, so you will need Xcode 6.3 or later to compile it.

 ## Usage